jbennatt/draft-helper/python-convert-files/README.md

 ### Allow writing to destination and Modify ACL

-You need to be able to put an object _and_, to be able to access the output from internet, modify the ACL to public:
+You need to be able to:
+* put an object (to write to S3)
+* modify the ACL to public (to be able to access the output from internet)

         {
             "Sid": "AllowWriteToJson",
             "Effect": "Allow",
             "Action": [
                 "s3:PutObject",
                 "s3:PutObjectAcl"
                 ],
             "Resource": "arn:aws:s3:::<bucket>/<path-to-json-output>/*"
         }

 # Create IAM Role